 The receiver hashes the original message and compares it with the result obtained in step 1.
 If the two hashes match, then the sender is authentic.

-L.8 Decryption
+L.4.5 Encryption and Decryption

-L.8.1 Overview
+L.4.5.1 Overview

 Public key pairs may be used for encryption and decryption of sensitive data, typically symmetric session keys.